Feature Matrix

 Common Questions

-Q: Can ReadMe or Tango convert existing training videos into documentation?
+Q: Can either ReadMe or Tango convert existing training videos into documentation?

-Q: Does either tool support multi-tenant client portals for agencies?
+Q: Does either tool support multiple languages or auto-translation?

 Q: Is there a better alternative to both ReadMe and Tango?